 Spendour Tailored Tours: One of my favorite days was spent on Sydney’s hottest foodie tour.
 We ate and drank our way through the city, visiting hidden gems and meeting local entrepreneurs with amazing stories to tell.
 This is a great way to get to the heart of a vibrant city!

-Sensational Sydney Cruises: This excursion is a DUE favorite and the owner, Shawn, is an old friend.
+Sensational Sydney Cruises: This excursion is a DUE favorite, and the owner, Shawn, is an old friend.
 What a fantastic way to see this beautiful city from the water, which is a must-do for any visitor!
 There’s amazing food and wine onboard, too.
-Plus, they recently added an additional boat with daily departures.
+Plus, they recently added a boat with daily departures.

-AEA Luxury Tours: Following lunch, we were picked up by AEA for our private tour of the Ku-ring-gai Chase National Park and northern beaches.
+AEA Luxury Tours: After lunch, AEA picked us up for our private tour of the Ku-ring-gai Chase National Park and northern beaches.
 The former is home to some ancient Aboriginal rock carvings and stunning viewpoints.
 The latter will give you a taste of Aussie beach culture and why Sydney is one of the most desirable cities to live in.

 Taronga Zoo: Last but not least, we had a great behind-the-scenes look at the zoo’s new education center (and met a few furry friends).
 We also got a sneak peek of the new Wildlife Retreat, Taronga’s boutique luxury hotel, which is set to open next year.
 This will be THE place to watch the fireworks on New Year’s Eve!